ppy/osu-wiki/news/2024/2024-06-20-project-loved-june-2024.md

 [![](/wiki/shared/news/2024-06-20-project-loved-june-2024/1346344.jpg)](https://osu.ppy.sh/community/forums/topics/1938026)

-[Sasaki Eri - Fuyu Biyori (Polcka Remix)](https://osu.ppy.sh/beatmapsets/1346344#taiko) by ::Waribashi::{ user=2250574 } and [KawaiiBass](https://osu.ppy.sh/users/11992585)\
+[Sasaki Eri - Fuyu Biyori (Polcka Remix)](https://osu.ppy.sh/beatmapsets/1346344#taiko) by ::Waribashi::{ user=2250574 } and ::KawaiiBass::{ user=11992585 }\
 160 BPM, 3:31 | 7.31★\
 *description written by ::Gamelan4::{ user=9856910 }*

-Maps such as ::KawaiiBass::{ user=11992585 } and [KTYN](https://osu.ppy.sh/users/2250574)'s (now Waribashi) [Sasaki Eri - Fuyu Biyori (Polcka Remix)](https://osu.ppy.sh/beatmapsets/1346344#taiko/2788245) have been synonymous to osu!taiko's Loved category for several years.
+Maps such as ::KawaiiBass::{ user=11992585 } and ::KTYN::{ user=2250574 }'s (now Waribashi) [Sasaki Eri - Fuyu Biyori (Polcka Remix)](https://osu.ppy.sh/beatmapsets/1346344#taiko/2788245) have been synonymous to osu!taiko's Loved category for several years.
 Double BPM mapping with clever improvisations were long given leaderboards and a large following before they made their appearance in the Ranked section.
 This doesn't mean these kinds of maps are going to disappear from Loved — several popular sets sit patiently for their opportunity to be featured in future Loved rounds.
 This set's overwhelming popularity is the community's way to say they love the intensity and freedom the map transmits, an expected reaction considering the two household names responsible for this amazing collab.

 The next step is up to the players, so as always, it's up to you: go ahead and have some fun bashing some drums!